Berkshire, Highland & Valley Hikes & Treks

 *Programs at the Tamarack Hollow Nature and Cultural Center, Windsor, MA

-**Programs in collaboration with The Trustees at NOTCHVIEW RESERVATION in Windsor, MA (our neighbor!)
+**Programs in collaboration with The Trustees at our neighbor the NOTCHVIEW Reservation in Windsor, MA:

 Create your own program!